leeyk0501/NTUST-CSIE-Compiler/proj1/README.md

 # Project1 - Lexical Definition
-The project is to write a scanner for the **Scala** language in lex.
+The project is to write a scanner for the Scala language in **lex**.

 ## Install flex
 ```